voschezang/coding-handbook/systems/systems-management.md

 The future profitability can be defined as the [expected value](https://en.wikipedia.org/wiki/Expected_value) of the first metric: `E[input] - E[output] - E[inventory]`.
 Naturally, the [risk-adjusted return](https://en.wikipedia.org/wiki/Risk-adjusted_return_on_capital) is obtained by dividing this metric by the variance (or some other proxy for risk).

+**Goodhart's law**

+> When a measure becomes a target, it ceases to be a good measure.

+Suppose that any metrics is imperfect w.r.t a given goal.
+Then, optimizing for a metric would result in side-effect.
+These may be adverse to the original goal.

+- Faster feedback loops accelerate this.
+They tend to increase the rate of learning at the risk of local optimization.
+- Slower feedback loops are less precise but more stable.

 #### Waste & Idle time

 Although idle time seems wasteful, it can be a necessity.
 Types of idle time: